Machine Learning: The Basics: Data Normalization

-It can be shown that the GD steps \eqref{equ_def_GD_step} converge faster for smaller condition number $\kappa( \mX^{T} \mX)$ \cite{JungFixedPoint}.
-Thus, GD will be faster for datasets with a feature matrix $\mX$ such that $\kappa( \mX^{T} \mX) \approx 1$.
-It is therefore often beneficial to pre-process the feature vectors using a {\bf normalization} (or {\bf standardization}) procedure as detailed in Algorithm \ref{alg_reshaping}.
+It can be shown that the \gls{gd} steps \eqref{equ_def_GD_step} converge faster for smaller \gls{condnr} $\kappa( \featuremtx^{T} \featuremtx)$ \cite{JungFixedPoint}.
+Thus, \gls{gd} will be faster for datasets with a feature matrix $\featuremtx$ such that $\kappa( \featuremtx^{T} \featuremtx) \approx 1$.
+It is therefore often beneficial to pre-process the feature vectors using a normalization (or standardization) procedure as detailed in Algorithm \ref{alg_reshaping}.